Robin van Kampen: Rising to Grandmaster title

 He was awarded the title of FIDE Master (FM) in 2008.
 In 2009, he achieved his first International Master (IM) norm at the Batavia Chess Tournament, a round-robin event in Amsterdam.
 Van Kampen earned his third and last IM norm at the Atlantis Chess Closed Tournament in 2009.
 In October 2009, FIDE officially awarded him the IM title, thus becoming the youngest Dutch IM in history, a distinction he still holds.

 At the end of 2009, at the Groningen Chess Festival, the newly-minted IM played a four-game match with Timman, losing by 2.5-1.5 after a last-round defeat and exchanging wins in the first two rounds.

 On 31 July 2011 van Kampen won the Helmut-Kohls Tournament in Dortmund, Germany (a closed GM tournament), where he also earned his final GM norm.
 By doing so he became the youngest Dutch chess player to qualify for the GM title, at the age of 16 years, 8 months and 17 days.
 This record has since been broken by Jorden van Foreest.

 Tournament results

 In 2010, he made his debut at the traditional Wijk aan Zee Corus Chess Tournament in the Grandmaster Group C, sharing 3rd–4th place with Daniele Vocaturo.
 In 2012, he shared victory with Hrant Melkumyan in the London Chess Classic FIDE Open.

 In 2013, he placed second in the N1 Reykjavik Open, scoring half point behind Li Chao.
 That year he tied for first in the Basel Chess Festival and Riga Technical University Open.
 He also contributed to Guildford's victory at the 4NCL, scoring 8/9.

 In 2015, van Kampen placed fourth in the Challengers group of the 77th Tata Steel Chess Tournament in Wijk aan Zee, behind Wei Yi, David Navara and Sam Shankland.

 Online

-Kampen streams as one of the Chessbrahs, along with other GMs such as Eric Hansen and Aman Hambleton.
+Kampen streamed as one of the Chessbrahs until January 2020, along with other titled players such as GM Eric Hansen, GM Aman Hambleton, GM Aryan Tari, GM Yasser Seirawan, and FM Lefong Hua.